kevinschmidt2018/digitalframeworks/assignment5.md

 The dataset is informative, but leaves more questions that answers regarding death rates of New Yorkers as a whole?
 What are the highest causes of death among minority men in the city, and how does that correlate with the overall number of deaths among minority men?
 With health-related issues being the highest causes of deaths among the selected demographic, how have the causes of death fluctuated over recent years in relation with advancments in the healthcare industry?

 Of course, with "All Other Causes" being the third-highest cause of death, what are the cause that comprise this category?
-Homocide,
+Homocide, accidental overdoses

 NYC Open Data’s website and its contents are free and available to anyone here: https://data.cityofnewyork.us/Health/New-York-City-Leading-Causes-of-Death/jb7j-dtam/data